 What is ADHD?

-ADHD is a neurodevelopmental disorder, one of a group of disorders that affect the development of the nervous system.
-It can affect how a person pays attention, controls impulses and behaves.
+According to Better Health Victoria, ADHD is a neurodevelopmental disorder, one of a group of disorders that affect the development of the nervous system.
+It can impact how a person pays attention, controls impulses and behaves.

 On its own, ADHD is not usually covered by the NDIS.
 That’s because it can be hard for someone with ADHD to meet the NDIS eligibility criteria for a severe and permanent disability.